JSRagman/ATxmega32E5/README.md

 - If I figure out what the Custom Logic Module is good for, we'll cover that too.

 ## Status
+#### Woohoo
+System clock, RTC, and TWI configuration good to go.
+Displaying a message from EEPROM to a TWI-connected display.

 #### Slow Coach

 This is my first contact with Atmel's (ok... fine, Microchip's) xmega line.